Embodied Red Teaming for Auditing Robotic Foundation Models: Preliminaries

 \section{Preliminaries}

-We define the robot policy being audited as $\pi$ that takes high-dimensional sensory observations (e.g., images) $\boldsymbol{o}$ and natural language instructions $\boldsymbol{c}$ as inputs and outputs actions $\boldsymbol{a} = \pi(\boldsymbol{o}, \boldsymbol{c})$ to accomplish the task described by $\boldsymbol{c}$.
-The common paradigm for training $\pi$ is to fine-tune pre-trained vision and language models for a set of sensorimotor tasks.
-As robots' policies are derived from vision and language models pre-trained on large amounts of data, it is expected that the robots' policies will generalize to a wide range of natural language instructions, visual scenarios, and even new tasks beyond the training set.
-For instance, a language-conditioned robot model should successfully execute the command "Shut off the LED light," even if it was only trained on instructions like "Turn off the light."
+Let the robot policy being audited be $\pi$ that takes high-dimensional sensory observations (e.g., images) $\boldsymbol{o}$ and natural language instructions $\boldsymbol{c}$ as inputs and outputs actions $\boldsymbol{a} = \pi(\boldsymbol{o}, \boldsymbol{c})$ to accomplish the task described by $\boldsymbol{c}$.
+The common paradigm for training $\pi$ leverages pre-trained vision and language models, and therefore, it is expected that the robots' policies will generalize to a wide range of natural language instructions, visual scenarios, and even new tasks beyond the training set.
+For instance, a language-conditioned robot model should successfully execute the command \textit{``Shut off the LED light,''} even if it was only trained on instructions like \textit{``Turn off the light.''}